Shut Out

 Blank and unchanging like the grave.

-I peering through said: ‘Let me have
+I peered through and said: ‘Let me have

 Some buds to cheer my outcast state.’He answered not.
 ‘Or give me, then,